nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

 #### Alternatives

 - ParametersRef with ConfigMap: A ConfigMap is another resource type where a user can provide configuration options.
 However, unlike CRDs, ConfigMaps do not have built-in schema validation, versioning, or conversion webhooks.
 - Direct Policy: A Direct Policy may also work for Gateway Settings.
 It can be attached to a Gateway and scoped to Cluster Operators through RBAC.
-However, `parametersRef` provides better visibility as it is directly referenced in the Gateway resource and will be easier to manage.
+It will Cluster Operators to apply settings for specific Gateways, instead of all Gateways.

 ### Response Modification